UMAprotocol/docs/docs/kpi-options/deployment-tutorial.md

 - `gasprice:` The gas price used for your contract deployment.
 - `url:` your node URL.
-- `mnemonic:` Your 12 word seed phrase or mnemonic.
+- `mnemonic:` Your 12 word seed phrase.
 - `expirationTimestamp:` Unix timestamp when the KPI Options expire that should be aligned with your program objectives.
 The UMA treasury wants to incentivize a TVL over $500 million by the end of 2021.
 Therefore, the UMA-TVL-1221 contract uses 1640966400 which represents the Unix timestamp for December 31, 2021.
 - `collateralPerPair:` The amount of collateral required to mint each long and short pair.
 The UMA-TVL-1221 contract uses 1 $UMA, meaning 1 $UMA mints 1 long and 1 short token.
 If 4 $UMA was used as collateral to mint, the minter would receive 4 long and 4 short tokens.
 - `priceIdentifier:` Should be set to `General_KPI`.